tjbergstrom/Covid-Mask-Detection/readme.md

 ### WebApp

-Pretty much the same thing, but implemented with different tools for deploying the models and playing the video stream in a client browser.
-I am currently re-doing this on my own.
-One difference is using pose detection to better track the location of faces across frames.
+The web app development is split into another repository.
+It's a slightly different project.
+It uses the same models, but uses different tools to deploy them and stream the video in a client browser.
+One additional difference is that the web app implementation uses pose detection to better track the location of faces across frames.